alphagov/notifications-tech-docs/Client-Library/Java.md

 # GOV.UK Notify Java client

-This documentatiaon is for developers interested in using this Java client to integrate their government service with GOV.UK Notify.
+This documentation is for developers interested in using this Java client to integrate their government service with GOV.UK Notify.

 ## Installation